Fun Without FODMAPs

 Two bowls filled with low FODMAP raspberry vanilla chia pudding

-Chia pudding is made when chia seeds are mixed with a liquid and allowed to sit for a couple of hours.
-Over time, the chia seeds swell up and absorb the liquid, resulting in a pudding-like texture.
+Chia pudding is made by mixing chia seeds with a liquid and letting it sit for a few hours.
+The seeds swell up and absorb the liquid, creating a thick, pudding-like texture.
+It's one of the easiest low FODMAP recipes to meal prep, and with 10 grams of fiber per serving, it actually keeps you full.

 Shopping List